Civics-Lab/CIvics-Lab-Svelte/claude/crm.md

 This document provides a comprehensive overview of the Customer Relationship Management (CRM) portion of the Civics Lab application, which is located in the `/engage` route.

-For detailed information on the contact management system's API and interface updates, see the [CRM Updates Documentation](crm-updates.md) and [Database Updates Documentation](database-updates.md).
+For detailed information on system updates, see the following documents:
+- [Contact Management Updates](crm-updates.md) - Improvements to the contact management system
+- [Business API Updates](business-api-updates.md) - Enhancements to the business management API
+- [Database Updates Documentation](database-updates.md) - Changes to the underlying database schema

 ## Table of Contents